Submitty/submitty.github.io/_docs/instructor/course_management/plagiarism.md

 students that share them is lower than the threshold, will still be identified and marked as plagiarized.

-#### Sequence Length
+#### Hash Size

-The sequence length defines the amount of tokens in a section, or the window size, of code segments across student submissions that are to be compared.
-Different settings for the "Language" field will (see above) will probably require different settings for the sequence length for optimal results, which is why for every supported language we have default recommended values for the sequence length.
+The hash size defines the amount of tokens in a section, or the window size, of code segments across student submissions that are to be hashed and compared.
+Different settings for the "Language" field will (see above) will probably require different settings for the hash size for optimal results, which is why for every supported language we have default recommended values for the hash size.

-#### Prior Term Gradeables
+#### Other Gradeables
 Instructors have the ability to include submissions from other prior or existing gradeables from their courses to be included in the matching algorithm.
 Only students in the current course will be brought up if